Pa. Republicans push state bill to expand poll watchers to prevent voter fraud

 If the bill becomes law, Saccone says it could be an example for other states that are concerned about potential voter fraud.

 “We can learn from each other and we can try our improvements.
 Saccone said.
-"If they’re transferable across the country that would be a great thing "
+"If they’re transferable across the country that would be a great thing."